 End of the Dynasty

 NC State would eventually get its rematch with UCLA in the NCAA Semifinals in Greensboro, North Carolina.
-While the Bruins had beaten the Wolfpack 84-66 earlier in the season in St. Louis, North Carolina State would win a classic double-overtime victory 80-77.
-It was UCLA’s first tournament loss in 39 games, dating to 1963.
+While the Bruins had beaten the Wolfpack 84-66 earlier in the season in St. Louis, NC State would win a classic double-overtime victory 80-77.
+It was UCLA’s first tournament loss in 39 games, dating back to 1963.

 The UCLA – North Carolina State semifinal game made USA Today’s list of the greatest NCAA tournament games of all time at #13.
 UCLA star Bill Walton calls that game the most disappointing outcome of his entire basketball career, given how UCLA lost a 5-point lead late in regulation and a 7-point lead in the 2nd overtime, before NC State rallied to win, 80-77.